 One can only assume that the sound of the trap door being activated managed to filter through the barred windows from the gallows which sat just a few feet away.
-And yet this gallows was not the first choice for a law that was forced to contend with the brutality of its time.
-This prison was not built for the sole purpose of punishment, indeed, these walls held within them a chance for rehabilitation; a labor driven school, of sorts.
+And yet, this gallows was not the first choice for a law that was forced to contend with the brutality of its time.
+This prison was not built for the sole purpose of punishment; indeed, these walls held within them a chance for rehabilitation, a labor-driven school, of sorts.

 Still, some crimes went beyond leniency.
 One such case confronts you as you climb the stairs to the second floor.
-It is just beyond the single cell for women that you will find the brothers Fred and George Dunawas.
-Two convicted murderers sentenced to die for the killing of their cousin and local legend: Washington Jess Lee; a survivor of The Trail Of Tears who became one of the first Light Horse Lawmen.
+It is just beyond the single cell for women that you will find the brothers Fred and George Dunaway.
+Two convicted murderers were sentenced to die for the killing of their cousin and local legend: Washington Jess Lee, a survivor of The Trail Of Tears who became one of the first Light Horse Lawmen.
 This story illustrates just how quickly things can escalate.
-Fred was in love and had married a girl by the name of Lizzie.
-Lizzie and her new step-cousin’s wife became engaged in an altercation and by altercation, it seems to have been a knock-down fight.
+Fred was in love and had married a girl named Lizzie.
+Lizzie and her new step-cousin’s wife became engaged in an altercation, and by the altercation, it seems to have been a knock-down fight.

-These young brothers sit forever pictured in black and white wearing the best suits that their conflicted family could provide, their photograph was taken just minutes before they were executed.
+These young brothers sit forever pictured in black and white wearing the best suits that their conflicted family could provide; their photograph was taken just minutes before they were executed.
 They died like they killed; together.

 Family disputes, much like now, were quite common in those early days.
-Ball Christie was convicted of murdering his uncle George Dick and was sentenced to hang but the day before his sentence was to be carried out was sent home due to his losing battle with tuberculosis.
+Ball Christie was convicted of murdering his uncle George Dick and was sentenced to hang, but the day before his sentence was to be carried out was sent home due to his losing battle with tuberculosis.
 He died while en route.

 Odd as it seems, this prison was once reportedly visited by Frank and Jesse James, although not as unfortunate residents.
-During this time Oklahoma was Indian Territory and it served as a haven for notorious outlaws.
-Many would come and walk freely through the streets of Tahlequah knowing that there was no Federal jurisdiction.
+During this time, Oklahoma was Indian Territory, and it served as a haven for notorious outlaws.
+Many would come and walk freely through the streets of Tahlequah, knowing that there was no Federal jurisdiction.
 The James brothers, so the story goes, had arrived and were then welcomed by the acting sheriff who doubled as the warden.
 They were then given a tour of the prison.
 A deputy, after being told that they were in town, grabbed his gun and went to find them.
 He rushed into the prison, his gun held in his hand.